Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Experiments

 \subsection{Zero-Shot Diversity and Creativity}

-The premise of B-Trans is that different instance samples correspond to distinct functional behaviors.
-We evaluate whether B-Trans yields meaningful heterogeneity compared to high-temperature decoding.
+The premise of B-Trans is that each sampled response corresponds to a different model instance.
+We evaluate whether B-Trans yields meaningful heterogeneity compared to the deterministic baseline with high-temperature decoding.

 \paragraph{Setting.} We study intrinsic population behavior on two benchmarks with different measurement goals.
-On MMLU-Pro~\cite{wang2024mmlu} (reasoning), we use Pass@K to test whether additional sampled individuals provide functional and valid reasoning paths: for each question we sample $K$ independent sequence-level personas and count the answer as correct if any sample is correct.
-Thus, improved scaling with larger $K$ indicates that the induced diversity is not mere noise but yields additional correct solutions.
-On INFINITY-CHAT~\cite{jiang2025artificial} (open-ended creativity), where there is no ground-truth correctness, we measure semantic diversity using average pairwise embedding cosine distance~\cite{reimers2019sentence,song2020mpnet} and visualize the embedding geometry with PCA following Artificial Hivemind~\citep{jiang2025artificial}.
-The goal is to quantify and visualize semantic heterogeneity under the same generation setup as generating answer for MMLU-Pro.
-For both tasks, we contrast B-Trans against two distinct base models, Qwen3~\cite{yang2025qwen3} and Llama-3.1~\cite{grattafiori2024llama}, using high-temperature sampling ($T=1$).
-This setup allows us to observe whether the models can escape their default semantic modes through B-Trans versus Temperature stochasticity.
+On MMLU-Pro~\cite{wang2024mmlu} (a challenging scientific reasoning dataset that contains 12K complex questions across various disciplines), we use Pass@K to test whether additional sampled individuals provide valid reasoning paths: for each question, we sample $K$ independent LLM instances and count the answer as correct if any sample is correct.
+Thus, improved scaling with larger $K$ indicates that the induced diversity is not mere repetition but yields a correct solution.
+On INFINITY-CHAT~\cite{jiang2025artificial} (100 open-ended questions that admit a wide range of plausible answers with no ground-truth correctness), we measure semantic diversity using average pairwise embedding cosine distance~\cite{reimers2019sentence,song2020mpnet} and visualize the embedding geometry with PCA following Artificial Hivemind analysis~\citep{jiang2025artificial}.
+The goal is to quantify and visualize semantic heterogeneity.
+For both tasks, we contrast B-Trans against two distinct base models, Qwen3 1.7B, 8B~\cite{yang2025qwen3}, and Llama-3.1~\cite{grattafiori2024llama}.
+All models share the same decoding strategies.

 \paragraph{Results.} On MMLU-Pro (Figure~\ref{fig:zeroshot-mmlu-pro}), while B-Trans matches the baseline at $K=1$, it demonstrates significantly stronger scaling behavior as the sample budget increases.
-This trend confirms that the diversity introduced by B-Trans is semantically meaningful: rather than generating random noise (which would yield diminishing returns), the implicit population successfully explores valid reasoning trajectories that are inaccessible to the deterministic model.
-Complementing this, the embedding distance analysis on INFINITY-CHAT (Figure~\ref{fig:zeroshot-infinity-chat}) further quantifies this behavior, confirming superior output heterogeneity.
+This trend confirms that the diversity introduced by B-Trans is semantically meaningful: rather than generating redundant repetition (which would yield diminishing returns), the B-Trans population successfully explores valid reasoning trajectories that are not found by the deterministic baselines.
+Complementing this, the embedding distance analysis on INFINITY-CHAT (Figure~\ref{fig:zeroshot-infinity-chat}) further quantifies this behavior, confirming better output heterogeneity.